Brusa99/R-MABM/README.md

-# PyCATS
+# R-MABM

+The _Rational-Macro Agent Based Model_.
-A Python implementation of the "CATS" model (Emergent dynamics of a macroeconomic agent based model with capital and credit, Assenza et al. (2017)).
+A Python (multi-agent) reinforcement learning interface of the "CATS" model ([_Emergent dynamics of a macroeconomic agent based model with capital and credit_](https://www.sciencedirect.com/science/article/abs/pii/S0165188914001572).).

 ## Installation